 There are over 13.9 million people living with a disability in the UK.
 This equates to about 21% of the population.
 Let’s take a look at some statistics below:

-- More than 2 million people are living with loss of sight.
+- More than 2 million people are living with the loss of sight.

-- 4.5% of the population are colour blind.
+- 4.5% of the population is colour blind.

-- 19% of the population have a hearing impairment.
+- 19% of the population has a hearing impairment.
 This is equal to 1 in every 7.

 - 3.4% of the population have a manual dexterity impairment.

 However, digital accessibility is not limited to users with permanent disabilities; it extends to users that are experiencing temporary or situational disabilities.